ndongmo/Automatic-concept-recognition-in-images/README.md

 This project aims to implement a strong C++ algorithm for concept recognition in images based on Neural Networks.
 Moreover, it implements a friendly user interface for evaluation and testing using Qt library.
 We also use the well-known OpenCv library for images processing and classification.
 Our method is a two phases approach.
 First, we detect and localize a concept (shape) in an image.
 Then, we recognize and classify the concept with our Neral Networks.
 However, before starting detection and classification, we need to do some work :

-- create a bac of visual words and extract image signatures from the training dataset of images
+- create a bag of visual words and extract image signatures from the training dataset of images
 - train the Neural Networks with the training dataset

-## Building of the bac of visual words and image signatures extraction
+## Building of the bag of visual words and image signatures extraction

 ### Image dataset and features extraction